christianalfoni/flux-angular/README.md

 		</ul>
 	</div>
 ```
-By binding a store to a $scope the state properties of the store will be available to the $scope and template.
+When binding a $scope to a store you use a callback to extract the state needed for that specific $scope.
+The callback will run whenever that store runs an **emitChange**.
+This gives a clear definition of what is on your $scope and it allows for grabbing a subset of state, f.ex. filtering.

 #### <a name="listener">listener</a>
 ```javascript